Skip to content

 The introduction of the DIN regime will now provide greater transparency and security for directors and people interacting with companies alike.
 As part of this:

 If you are a current or prospective director, ensure both yourself and your advisors keep a close eye on this space.
 Importantly, you want to be compliant to avoid legal penalties.
-For more information on the company director tracking system, contact LegalVision’s business lawyers on 1300 544 755 or fill out the form on this page.
+For more information on the company director tracking system, our experienced business lawyers can assist as part of our LegalVision membership.
+For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents.
+Call us today on 1300 544 755 or visit our membership page.

 Frequently Asked Questions